-$$[\mathbf{u}]i = [\mathbf{v}]i \qquad 1 \le i \le m$$
+$$[\mathbf{u}]i = [\mathbf{v}]i$$ $1 \le i \le m$

 Now this may seem like a silly (or even stupid) thing to say so carefully.
 Of course two vectors are equal if they are equal for each corresponding entry!
 Well, this is not as silly as it appears.
 We will see a few occasions later where the obvious definition is not the right one.
 And besides, in doing mathematics we need to be very careful about making all the necessary definitions and making them unambiguous.
-And we've done that here.
+And we have done that here.

 Notice now that the symbol "=" is now doing triple-duty.
 We know from our earlier education what it means for two numbers (real or complex) to be equal, and we take this for granted.
 In Definition SE we defined what it meant for two sets to be equal.
 Now we have defined what it means for two vectors to be equal, and that definition builds on our definition for when two numbers are equal when we use the condition $u_i = v_i$ for all $1 \le i \le m$.
 So think carefully about your objects when you see an equal sign and think about just which notion of equality you have encountered.
 This will be especially important when you are asked to construct proofs whose conclusion states that two objects are equal.
+If you have an electronic copy of the book, such as the PDF version, searching on "Definition CVE" can be an instructive exercise.
+See how often, and where, the definition is employed.

-OK, let's do an example of vector equality that begins to hint at the utility of this definition.
+OK, let us do an example of vector equality that begins to hint at the utility of this definition.